 - Brazil celebrates finados on 2nd November.
 Families get together to pray for loved ones who have died.
 Like other Latin American countries, the day is a positive expression of love for those who have passed on, and people visit the graves of relatives with flowers and candles.

-- In Haiti people also flock to cemeteries, but as well as leaving candles and flowers for the dead they also pray to Baron Samedi, the guardian spirit of the dead to help them have luck in future.
-In Haiti the day of the dead is really two days, as the celebrations last longer than other Latin American countries.
-The African heritage of Haiti gives their Day of the Dead celebrations a unique voodoo influence - during the festivities people dance all night at peristyles (voodoo temples).
+- In Haiti, people also flock to cemeteries, but as well as leaving candles and flowers for the dead, they also pray to Baron Samedi, the guardian spirit of the dead, to help them have luck in future.
+In Haiti, the day of the dead is really two days, as the celebrations last longer than in other Latin American countries.
+The African heritage of Haiti gives their Day of the Dead celebrations a unique voodoo influence: during the festivities, people dance all night at peristyles (voodoo temples).